Making spaces for play: on new suburban and town developments

 Explain how these are scored and provides a summarising chart

-Outlines the approach to observational analysis, including measurement of:
+Outlines the approach to observational analysis of outdoor communal space, including measurement of:

 Necessary activity eg passing through